-Michelle Hummel, Staff Assistant 724-458-3788 mhummel@gcc.edu Suzanne Houk, Ph.D., Director 724-458-2208 snhouk@gcc.edu Jeff Richter, M.S., Counselor 724-458-3391 jarichter@gcc.edu Denise Wilson, M.A., Counselor 724-450-1540 drwilson@gcc.edu Cara Riffe M.S., Counselor 724-450-1513 cmriffe@gcc.edu Jody Vernam M.A., Counselor 724-450-4003 jvernam@gcc.edu

-The College Counseling Center provides free counseling and consultation services to assist students as they navigate the demands of college life.
-Stress overload, changes in mood, relationship issues and excessive worry are common reasons students may utilize the Counseling Center.
+Michelle Hummel, Staff Assistant 724-458-3788 mhummel@gcc.edu Suzanne Houk, Ph.D., Director 724-458-2208 snhouk@gcc.edu Jeff Richter, M.S., Counselor 724-458-3391 jarichter@gcc.edu Denise Wilson, M.A., Counselor 724-450-1540 drwilson@gcc.edu Cara Riffe M.S., Counselor 724-450-1513 cmriffe@gcc.edu Jody Vernam M.A., Counselor 724-450-4003 jvernam@gcc.edu issues and excessive worry are common reasons students may utilize the Counseling Center.
 Appointments may be made by contacting Michelle Hummel at extension 3788 or by emailing her at mhummel@gcc.edu.
-Appointments are scheduled between 9 a.m.-noon and I-5 p.m.
+Appointments are scheduled between 9 a.m.-noon and 1-5 p.m.
 Monday through Friday.
 In the case of an emergency or crisis, counselors are available after hours by contacting Campus Safety at 724-458-3000.
 Helpful information may also be found on our website at www.gcc.edu/counselingcenter.
 In accordance with professional standards, counseling services are confidential.